Ecoz03/SDC330-Advanced-OOP-using-Java/README.md

 - **Java**: Primary programming language used to implement the application, demonstrating OOP principles (interfaces, abstract classes, inheritance, polymorphism...).
 - **SQL (SQLite)**: Used in DatabaseHandler.java for database schema creation and CRUD operations, enabling persistent storage of game data.
 ## Development Process Used
- **Iterative Approach**: The project was developed using an iterative, modular approach.
+- **Iterative Approach**: The project was developed using an iterative, modular approach.
 Core functionality was built first with an emphasis on object-oriented programming principles (interfaces, abstract classes, inheritance, polymorphism).
 The application was structured with clear separation of concerns:
 - User Interface Layer (App.java) for menu-driven input and output.
 - Business Logic Layer (InventoryManager.java) for managing operations and formatting results.
 - Persistence Layer (DatabaseHandler.java) for SQLite integration to support data storage.
-  Development followed a step-by-step process:
+- **Development followed a step-by-step process**:
 - Planning and design of class hierarchies and platform specialization.
 - Implementation of core features (CRUD and search functions).
 - Refinement of usability with numbered outputs, case-insensitive commands, and return navigation.
 - Database stubbing to ensure safe compilation and prepare for persistent storage.
 - Testing and debugging to validate menu flows, error handling, and extensibility.
 This process ensured the system remained testable, maintainable, and ready for future expansion at any point in the process.
 ## Notes
 - Application runs entirely in the terminal with a menu-driven interface.